DiamondDevelop/whack-a-monster/README.md

 I changed the background, the sprites, the fonts, and the general appearance of the game.

-I use monsters instead of moles?
+I use monsters instead of moles

 #### 2. Audio FX and music